riya-chegg/Hello-World/README.md

 # Hello-World
-Hi , This is Riya Kushwaha , QA Automation Tester
+Hi , This is Riya Kushwaha , QA Automation Tester.
+This is master.